KelND13/AngelsShareTest/README.md

 Angel's Share (n): The amount of alcohol which evaporates from a cask during maturation.

-Angel's Share is built for whiskey enthusiasts.
+Angel's Share the app is built for whiskey enthusiasts.

 The first view allows the user to search an external database of whiskeys.
 From that list the user can label a whiskey as 'thumbs up,' 'thumbs down', or 'flag' (for those they haven't tried yet)